hashimxkhan/purdue-seat-watch/README.md

 purdue-seat-watch check --term 202710 --subject CS --course 50200
 ```

-Term codes: Banner encodes Fall under the *next* calendar year, Spring/Summer
+Term codes: Banner encodes Fall under the next calendar year, Spring/Summer
-under the current one — Fall 2026 is `202710`, Spring 2026 is `202620`,
+under the current one so Fall 2026 is `202710`, Spring 2026 is `202620`,
 Summer 2026 is `202630`. (`purdue_seat_watch.term.term_code(year, season)`
 computes this if you'd rather not hardcode it.)